deg/cljtoys-Receipts/README.md

 ### Building client and running

-- Open one of the .cljs files in Emacs, and give the usual C-M-Sh-J salute
+- Open one of the .cljs files in Emacs, and give the usual c-c m-sh-J salute
 - Browse to localhost:3449

 ## Production server